EmilPopovic/portfolio/content/home/about.md

 Hi!
 I am Emil, currently a computing student at [FER](https://www.fer.unizg.hr/en/studies/bachelor/computing) interested in **HPC**, **RISC-V** processors, **LLMs**, **backend** development and **privacy-focused technology**.
 I work with everything from RISC-V architecture to modern authentication methods.

 > I like using tech and programming to solve real-world problems (however small, silly, or niche they may be).
-For instance, I built
+For instance, after getting annoyed at the fact that my university does not send the students an email when their timetable changes, I built a web app that monitors calendars and notifies studnets of any changes - and let everyone use it.

 ---